HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 This page documents a FHIR-based approach for requesting attachments for claims or prior authorization from a Provider.
 This transaction is used for *solicited*  attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.
-It is intended to be compatible with the X12n 277 and 278 response transactions. <span class="bg-success" markdown="1">For more information on X12 defined transactions, see [X12 Transaction Sets].</span><!-- new-content -->
+It is intended to be compatible with the X12n <span class="bg-success" markdown="1">277 Request for Additional Information (RFAI)</span><!-- new-content --> and 278 response transactions. <span class="bg-success" markdown="1">For more information on X12 defined transactions, see [X12 Transaction Sets].</span><!-- new-content -->

 ### Non-FHIR Request